 Creation Stories and Origin Places

-Numerous Indigenous groups have creation stories that center on waterfalls.
-For example, the Tlingit and Haida peoples of the Pacific Northwest tell of Raven, a trickster and creator figure, who used waterfalls to shape the landscape and bring life to the world.
-Waterfalls often mark the location of crucial events in these stories, such as the appearance of the first salmon, the battle between good and evil spirits, or the emergence of the first humans onto the earth.
-These narratives are not just stories of the past; they are living maps that encode ecological knowledge, moral lessons, and the proper way to interact with the world.
-The waterfall is a constant reminder of the creative and destructive forces that shaped reality.
+Numerous Indigenous groups incorporate waterfalls into their creation stories.
+For example, among the Tlingit and Haida peoples of the Pacific Northwest, Raven—the trickster and creator figure—used waterfalls to shape the landscape and bring life into the world.
+Waterfalls often mark the locations of pivotal events in these narratives, such as the appearance of the first salmon, battles between good and evil spirits, or the emergence of the first humans.

 Sites of Power and Healing